vc1492a/henosis/docs/source/index.html.md

     - secret: your AWS S3 secret.
 - api
     - host: the internal host used by Henosis to provide information through its own API.
-    *Must be the same as the port used starting a Henosis instance.
-Default parameters recommended.*
+    *Must be the same as the port used starting a Henosis instance.*
     - index: the name of your API following the host. *Default parameters recommended.*
-    - version: the version of your API. *Default parameters recommended.*
+    - version: the version of your API.
     - missing: this is the key that tells Henosis whether or not a form field needs a recommendation.
     This value is passed to Henosis in requests for recommendations.
     - session_expiration: defines how long a session lasts when a user starts a new session